I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 Me: I think he’s got another bang to worry about first.

-The bomb is finally neutralised when a Refusian picks up the statue and chucks it out the airlock.
-This implies that the Refusians are MASSIVE.
+The bomb is neutralised when a Refusian picks up the statue and chucks it out the airlock.
+This implies that the Refusians must be MASSIVE!

-Me: Matt Smith should return to this planet a few generations later to find a really paranoid, half-mad civilization who can’t get a moment’s peace from this benevolent race of incredibly creepy aliens who can’t stop building them furniture.
+Me: Matt Smith should return to this planet a few generations later to find a really paranoid, half-mad civilisation who can’t get a moment’s peace from this benevolent race of incredibly creepy aliens who can’t stop building furniture for them.

-Back on the TARDIS, Steven and Dodo have changed into some fab and groovy gear (“That’s a big improvement”), but the Doctor has started to fade in and out of existence.
+Back on the TARDIS, Steven and Dodo decide to change into some fab and groovy gear (a big improvement, according to Sue), but that’s not all.
+The Doctor is fading in and out of existence.

 Sue: Is this it?
 Is he regenerating?